Phase Diagram of Active Brownian Spheres: Crystallization and the Metastability of Motility-Induced Phase Separation

-In the absence of these tools, we make a simple appeal to two-state rate theory to identify the relative stability of the two coexistence scenarios.
-Observing one form of coexistence (e.g., liquid-gas) spontaneously transition to the other (e.g., fluid-solid), and failing to observe the reverse transition, would provide compelling evidence for the global stability of the latter coexistence scenario (and, naturally, the metastability of the former).
+\textit{Homogeneous nucleation and stability.--} Despite recent progress in the development of importance sampling techniques for nonequilibrium systems~\cite{Giardina2011, Klymko2018, Ray2018, Das2019a, Whitelam2020, Ray2020, Helms2020, Oakes2020, Kuznets-Speck2021, Rose2021}, the ability to comprehensively survey the phase behavior of many-particle active systems~\cite{Nemoto2019, GrandPre2018, GrandPre2021, Keta2021} remains limited.
+In the absence of these tools, we make an appeal to two-state rate theory to identify the relative stability of the two coexistence scenarios.
+Observing one form of coexistence (e.g.,~liquid-gas) spontaneously transition to the other (e.g.,~solid-fluid), and failing to observe the reverse transition, would provide compelling evidence for the global stability of the latter coexistence scenario (and, naturally, the metastability of the former).
 However, long simulations at many such state points reveal no transitions.
-As one example, Fig.~\ref{figure1}(e) shows the time evolution of the global order parameter $Q_{12} = \langle q_{12} \rangle$ (the particle-averaged $q_{12}$) at ($\ell_0/\sigma = 50$, $\phi=0.5$).

-The lack of observation of a spontaneous transition from liquid-gas to solid-fluid coexistence further points to the looming larger question: can we observed the \textit{unbiased} nucleation of an active crystal from a disordered fluid?
+For example, Fig.~\ref{figure1}(e) shows the time evolution of the global order parameter $Q_{12} = \langle q_{12} \rangle$ (the particle-averaged $q_{12}$) at ($\ell_0/\sigma = 50$, $\phi=0.5$).
+This points to the looming larger question: Can we observe the \textit{unbiased} nucleation of an active crystal from a disordered fluid?
 We therefore turn to understanding the general forces that sculpt the crystal nucleation landscape and their dependencies on the state parameters ($\ell_0/\sigma$, $\phi$).

-Figure~\ref{figure2} surveys the nucleation landscape of active crystals from disordered fluids at dense packing fractions outside of the liquid-gas binodal ($\phi > 0.61$ for $\ell_0/\sigma = 50$).
+Figure~\ref{figure2} surveys the crystal nucleation landscape at dense packing fractions \textit{outside} of the liquid-gas binodal ($\phi > 0.61$ for $\ell_0/\sigma = 50$).
 In this region of the phase diagram, solid-fluid coexistence is the unambiguously stable system state.
 We prepare these metastable high-density fluids by the isotropic compression of less-dense fluids~\cite{Note2}.
-A disordered fluid at $\phi=0.635$ is observed to remain a liquid on all accessible time scales.
-Fluids at $\phi \ge 0.64$, by contrast, readily nucleate a tightly packed active crystal (FCC), which grows into a single ordered domain that coexists with a fluid (gas) bubble [see Fig.~\ref{figure2}(a)].
+A disordered fluid at $\phi=0.635$ is observed to remain a liquid on all accessible timescales.
+Fluids at $\phi \ge 0.64$, by contrast, readily nucleate a tightly packed active crystal (fcc), which grows into a single ordered domain that coexists with a fluid (gas) bubble [see Fig.~\ref{figure2}(a)].
 The crystal symmetry and coexisting densities are consistent with those obtained from our crystal seeding procedure.
-Crystal nucleation remains facile up to $\phi = 0.65$ (near the maximal random packing~\cite{Torquato2000IsDefined}), the limiting density at which a hard-sphere fluid can still relax.
+Crystal nucleation remains facile up to $\phi = 0.65$ (near maximal packing~\cite{Torquato2000}), the limiting density at which a hard-sphere fluid can still relax.